 One night, as they lay in bed, the squire cried out in his sleep that he had killed his master.
 The lady immediately brought him to trial where the squire confessed.
 She then travelled to Jersey where a mound was raised in the parish of St. Saviour as a memory of the Seigneur de Hambye.

-The five Spanish ships.
+The five Spanish ships

 In the autumn of 1495 as a fierce storm brewed off Jersey’s west coast, five Spanish ships traversed the English Channel, only to be ensnared by the treacherous tempest.